-On July 18, 2017, The Cornucopia Institute submitted a Citizen's Petition requesting that the NOSB recommend, on an expedited basis, certain remedial actions that the USDA should undertake to address the infiltration of fraudulent organic imports into the United States market.
-There has been no formal response to the Petition, and those requests are again incorporated in this comment by reference.
+Subsequently, on July 18, 2017, The Cornucopia Institute submitted a Citizen's Petition requesting that the NOSB promulgate, on an expedited basis, certain remedial actions that the USDA could undertake to address the infiltration of fraudulent organic imports into the United States market.
+There has been no response to the Petition from the USDA to date, and those recommendations are again incorporated in this comment by reference.